stephen122204/PUBLIC.zlp-internal-web-app/README.md

 <p align="center">
   <img src="zlp-photos-new/flowchart-my-plan.png" width="850" alt="My Plan flowchart for a double major with a minor, showing the student's own semester-by-semester courses" />
 </p>
-<p align="center"><em>My Plan shows the courses the student actually added in their degree planner, laid out by the semester they placed them in, for the student to toggle around with – and the same click/<code>A</code>/<code>B</code> functionality holds as it does for Recommended.
+<p align="center"><em>My Plan shows the courses the student actually added in their degree planner, laid out by the semester they placed them in, for the student to toggle around with.
+The same click/<code>A</code>/<code>B</code> functionality holds as it does for Recommended.
 Recommended is built from the primary major alone, so it names just that; My Plan spans everything the student is enrolled in, so the header lists every major and then the minors.</em></p>

 ---